bmnw/weekend-sql-to-do-list/INSTRUCTIONS.md

 - `feature-time-completed`

     - [ ]  Add the ability to record when a task was completed.
 Show the completed date on the frontend in a pretty format.

+## Features to try for

+- [] optional user input: indicate low, medium, or high priority for the task, include green, yellow, red graphic as the indicator on the DOM
+- [] show when a task is completed and include completed date as a property in the database
+- [] have database capture the date that a task was added, include the added date as a property in the database
+- [] optional user input: task due date, displays on the DOM, include as database property
+- [] compare due date to current date and indicate graphically on the DOM whether the task is overdue
+- [] confirm delete feature
+- [] mark as not complete button
+- [] check out bootstrap